Linaro/poplar-tools/android_instructions.md

 		-b android-7.1.1_r3
   repo sync -j8
 ```
   We now need to download code to add Poplar support.
+We'll use the
+  "master" branch here as well.

 ```shell
   cd ${TOP}